NetApp/terraform-provider-netapp-elementsw/README.md

 ## Testing the Provider

 **NOTE:** Testing the NetApp ElementSW provider is currently a complex operation as it requires having an ElementSW endpoint to test against, which should be hosting a standard configuration for a HCI or SolidFire cluster.
+If you have a NetApp Support account, you may instead download Element Demo VM 12 from the Tools section, and deploy a singleton VM-based SolidFire cluster on VMware.

 ### Configuring Environment Variables